 FOUNDING BOARD MEMBERS EMERITUS

-We are thankful to the following board members who formed the Venice Heritage Foundation to help sow the seeds for our much-needed cultural heritage institution:
+We are thankful to the following board members who formed the Venice Heritage Foundation to help sow the seeds for our much-needed institution:

-- Nadine Parkos: With a long record of Venice volunteerism, she has served on the boards of the Venice Neighborhood Council, the Venice Canals Association, Friends of the Venice-Abbot Kinney Memorial Library, the Venice Canals Foundation, and the Venice Historical Society.
+- Nadine Parkos: With a long record of Venice volunteerism, Nadine served on the boards of the Venice Neighborhood Council, the Venice Canals Association, Friends of the Venice-Abbot Kinney Memorial Library, the Venice Canals Foundation, and the Venice Historical Society.

 - Stephen Pouliot: Stephen is a 40+ year Venice resident who restored the Venice of America House, which is listed on the Historic Register.
-He is a career writer who scripted awards shows such as the Academy Awards.
+He is a career writer whose specialty was in scripted awards shows such as the Oscars.

-- Daniel Samakow: The well-known restauranteur of Venice’s own James’ Beach, and the former Danny’s Deli and Canal Club.
-Daniel is a Venice historic preservationist and spearheaded the re-creation of the Venice Sign in collaboration with Todd von Hoffmann (noted below).
+- Daniel Samakow: Daniel is a well-known restauranteur and co-owner of former beloved local restaurants, James’ Beach, Canal Club, and Danny’s Deli.
+Daniel is a Venice historic preservationist and helped spearhead the re-creation of the Venice Sign in collaboration with Todd von Hoffmann (noted below).

 - Sarah Schacht: An educator and administrator, Sarah and her husband, John, are 40+ year residents of the Canals and prolific collectors of Venice historical ephemera.

 - Paul Tanck: A graphic designer, historian, and poet, Paul wrote a column and book on Venice history, entitled “Venice Firsts.”
-Together, Stephen Pouliot and Paul Tanck create unique Venice historical community calendars and postcards, which have become collectors’ items.
+Together, Stephen Pouliot and Paul Tanck created unique Venice historical community calendars and postcards for 15 years, which have become collectors’ items.

 - Todd von Hoffmann: A specialist in event programming, Todd was a lead organizer of the Venice Centennial celebration and served as Project Manager for the Venice Sign Restoration Project.
 He also helped lead the team behind the beloved annual Oakwood BBQ Picnic in partnership with Fire Station 63 for a decade.

-In addition to the VHF’s Board & Advisory Council members, we thank the many other enthusiastic Venetians and supporters who are contributing their time, talents, and financial support to help realize this exciting project.
+In addition to the VHF’s Board & Advisory Council members, we thank the many other enthusiastic Venetians and supporters who have contributed their time, talents, and financial support to help realize this exciting project.